 Transferability.
 Except as otherwise determined by the Board of Directors or the Compensation Committee, no Award or dividend equivalents paid may be transferable by a participant except by will or the laws of descent and distribution, and may be otherwise transferred in a manner that protects the interest of the Company as the Board of Directors or the Compensation Committee may determine.
-If approved by the Board of Directors or the Compensation Committee, each participant may, in a manner established by the Board of Directors or the Compensation Committee, designate a beneficiary to exercise the rights of the participant with respect to any Award upon the death of the participant and to receive shares of common stock or other property issued upon such exercise.
+If approved by the Board of Directors or the Compensation Committee, designate a beneficiary to exercise the rights of the participant with respect to any Award upon the death of the participant and to receive shares of common stock or other property issued upon such exercise.